skilambi/venn/README.md

-# Chat Server - Enterprise Slack-like Application with LLM Integration
+# Venn - Enterprise Slack-like Application with LLM Integration

 A Python-based chat server with real-time messaging, threads, and LLM-powered data querying capabilities for enterprise environments.